 The time . . .”

-Powering on the GPS; it’s almost 3:30.
+Powering on the GPS, it’s almost 3:30.
 The night is almost over.
-I reach for the tent zipper, more frost trickles down onto my neck.
+I reach for the tent zipper; more frost trickles down my neck.
 Now the vestibule.
 I stick my head out of the tent and look up.
 A bright band of green stretches across the sky in a long arc from the northern horizon to the southeast.

 The aurora is out.
 It’s time to get up.
 This is what I’m here for.
 Get up!

 That was my Tuesday morning.
 The day before began nearly the same way, only a little earlier.
-I made an attempt to hike out to the Granite Tors starting Sunday afternoon pulling camera gear, camping gear, and food in a sled.
-The first mile is a section of a well traveled 2 or 3 mile loop trail so went pretty fast.
+I attempted to hike to the Granite Tors starting Sunday afternoon, pulling camera gear, camping gear, and food in a sled.
+The first mile is a section of a well-traveled two or 3-mile loop trail, so it went pretty fast.
 I ran into a couple of women coming back the other way.
 They said they had to turn back because the snow was too deep toward the top.
-That information didn’t instill a lot of confidence in me when I looked at the 80 pounds of gear I was hauling behind me.
-But, I was dropped off here and don’t have cell service, so it would be a bummer not to try.
+That information didn’t instill much confidence in me when I looked at the 80 pounds of gear I was hauling behind me.
+But I was dropped off here and don’t have cell service, so it would be a bummer not to try.

-The uphill section is fairly gradual on the eastern side of the 15 mile loop.
-The further I hiked, the less traveled the trail was and I started punching through the snowpack, even in snowshoes.
+The uphill section is relatively gradual on the eastern side of the 15-mile loop.
+The further I hiked, the less-traveled the trail was, and I started punching through the snowpack, even in snowshoes.
 Once I was above the treeline, the trail was no longer packed or visible at all.
 I just followed the ridge the best I could, slowly climbing about 1500 feet.
-I thought for sure all the spring-breakers the week before would have worn down a nice trail for me, but it looked like no one had been out there all winter.
+I thought for sure all the spring breakers the week before would have worn down an excellent trail for me, but it looked like no one had been out there all winter.

-I don’t mind postholing too much.
-I’ve actually become quite accustomed to it on the strange Alaska interior snowpack.
-I don’t like to ‘surprise’ post hole.
+Post-holing doesn’t bother me much.
+I’ve actually become entirely accustomed to it on the strange Alaska interior snowpack.
+I don’t like to ‘surprise’ post-hole.
 Three to five steps on the surface, then surprise!
 I’m in up to my waist.
 And then the sled slides into my back.
-Then I’m left to untangle a mess and get my snowshoe out from under the sled.
+Then I’m left to untangle a mess and get my snowshoe from under the sled.
 This was the pattern for a couple of miles.
-I realized that there was no chance of making it to the top of the ridge before nightfall, or possibly at all without more time, so I began marking possible aurora-viewing locations on my GPS.
-By the time I was five miles in the snow was very soft and deep, and I was heading downhill into the trees.
+I realized there was no chance of making it to the top of the ridge before nightfall, or possibly at all, so I began marking possible aurora-viewing locations on my GPS.
+When I was five miles in, the snow was very soft and deep, and I was heading downhill into the trees.
 I turned back to my last marked spot.

 Feeling pretty tired and cold, I retreated back into my tent after about 40 minutes.
 Nothing seemed to be changing with the northern lights and it’s not like I could check data online or anything, so I figured I’d get some rest for the next day.

 I slept in, which is rare for me.
-It wasn’t until about 11 am that I had eaten, struck camp, loaded the sled and got back on the trail.
+It wasn’t until about 11 am that I had eaten, struck camp, loaded the sled, and returned to the trail.

-Despite being 1000 feet in elevation lower than where I was the previous night, it got cold.
-It’s not often that I’m uncomfortably cold, and I’ve done plenty of camping at -30° F, but I felt pretty miserable on this night.
+It got cold despite being 1000 feet in elevation lower than where I was the previous night.
+It’s not often that I’m uncomfortably cold, and I’ve done plenty of camping at -30° F. However, I felt pretty miserable this night.
 It took all my willpower to pry myself out of my sleeping bag to go outside at 3:30 am, but I did, and it was very worth it.

-When I first awoke, it was about the same as the night before.
-Usually, these late morning aurora turns into a dim, diffuse, pulsating display.
-There was still a good, strong band though, so I was hopeful.
+It was about the same when I first awoke as the night before.
+Usually, these late-morning aurora turns into a dim, diffuse, pulsating display.
+There was still a good, strong band, though, so I was hopeful.

 Not much happened in the first 10 minutes.
 Then some microstructure started to appear in the band.
 It was like waves traveling down the main band from the northwest to the southeast.

 I slept in again.
-My wife and I arranged for her to pick me up around 5 pm, and I only had about 3 miles remaining for the hike out.
-I took my time cooking and packing, hung up my sleeping bag and tent to dry in the sun, and spent some time sprinting back and forth on the trail to stay warm.
+My pick-up was arranged for 5 pm, and I only had about 3 miles remaining for the hike out.
+I took my time cooking and packing, hung up my sleeping bag and tent to dry in the sun, and sprinted back and forth on the trail to stay warm.
 I left a little after 1 for the trailhead.